Santa Clarita Endodontix

 Less common than ECR is internal resorption, which involves the resorption of tissue starting in the root of the tooth.
 It is often thought to be due to chronic pulp inflammation, and may be asymptomatic.
 Early treatment is important in order to the save the tooth.

 As endodontists, our main goal is always to save your natural teeth, and do so safely and with great care to ensure the best oral health for you in the future.
-Regular x-rays with your dentist and a call to our office at Santa Clarita Office Phone Number 661-251-4800 at the first sign of root decay or resorption will help us meet that goal!
+Regular x-rays with your dentist and a call to our office at Valencia Office Phone Number 661-251-4800 at the first sign of root decay or resorption will help us meet that goal!

 Root Canals: BC